 PRACTICE & RESORT COURSES

-In addition to city and university courses, you can practice and perfect your game throughout Greater Madison:
+In addition to city and university courses, you can practice and perfect your game throughout the Greater Madison area:

-Click here for a comprehensive list of private and public courses in the Madison area.
+Click here for a comprehensive list of private and public courses.

 OTHER PLACES TO PLAY